DemocracyOS/democracyos/CONTRIBUTING.md

 #### General guidelines

-* We flag the issues to community participation as `help wanted`, try to prioritize them.
+* We flag the issues to community participation as [help wanted](https://github.com/DemocracyOS/app/labels/help%20wanted), try to prioritize these.
 * Do not make a pull request withouth having run the app on your own.
-This means, you have to manually test (at least) that everything works.
+This means, you have to at least [smoke test](http://en.wikipedia.org/wiki/Smoke_testing_(software))  what you did.
+If you can include some tests with your PR, all the better.
 * Try not to pollute your pull request with unintended changes.
 Keep them simple and small.
+Unrelated commits will prevent us from merging.
 * Pull requests should always be against the `development` branch, never against `master`.
 * All pull requests must comply with the project's coding styles explained here.

 ### Coding style